NUBagciLab/Cyst-X/Segmentation/README.md

     CUDA_VISIBLE_DEVICES=1 ./train.sh 2
 Where, 1 and 2 after ./train.sh select T1 or T2 modality to be used.

-To test model with cross validation:
+To test model with cross validation and save segmentation outputs:

     python ./fold_test.py
     python ./fold_test.py --t 2